yash-bagadia/react-jss/README.md

   mixins: [useSheet(buttonStyle)],

   render() {

-    // Set multiple classes.
+    // this.classSet is like React.addons.classSet, but gives you
-    var containerClasses = this.classSet({
+    // unique classes prefixed by JSS for this component's sheet var containerClasses = this.classSet({
       navBar: true,
       isNavOpen: this.state.isOpen
     });

-    // JSS sheet is available as this.sheet: return (
+    // JSS sheet is also directly available as this.sheet: return (
       <div className={containerClasses}
         <button className={this.sheet.classes.button}>